gbmhunter/blog/content/electronics/general/kicad/a-beginners-intro-to-kicad/index.md

 D          Start drawing a track
 PgUp       Switch to top layer
 PgDwn      Switch to bottom layer
+F5         Switch to inner copper layer 1
+F6         Switch to inner copper layer 2
++          Next copper layer
+-          Previous copper layer
 Ctrl-B     Hide pours
 B          Show pours
 Ctrl-H     Toggle high contrast mode
+Alt-3      Load the 3D viewer
 ```

+For PCBs with up to 4 layers, you can use the `PgUp, PgDwn, F5, F6` shortcuts to switch between copper layers.
+However once you exceed 4 layers you will have to use the `+` and `-`.
+It might suit you to just use `+` and `-` for any sized board, as there is less muscle memory needed!

 KiCAD has a push and shove router.